PlutoTramble/Video-Enhancement/README.md

 # Auto Video Enhancer
 A script written in Python that automates the process of enhancing digital videos with the help of a few AIs.
 When the video is under a resolution of 720x480, or depending your options, it will double the resolution with SRMD.
 Also, you can set a target frames per second in the options and RIFE will interpolate it.
 The video output will be encoded by ffmpeg with libx265.

+### Note
+Depending on your system and the video itself, it can take a very long time before one video is done.
+Make sure that you have a good system and patience.

 ## About RIFE, IFRNET and SRMD
 ### RIFE